seneubert/maven-review/README.md

 we propose to establish the following roles and methods in the review process:

-* Switch from a two-stage to a two-tier review model.
+* Conduct a 2-tier, iterative review.
+The review process is broken down into short cycles, here called **'iterations'**.
+The analysis are reviewed as the work proceeds.
-* Tier 1: Each analysis is from day one accompanied by a working group reviewer, here called **'maven reviewer'**.
+* Tier 1: Each analysis is accompanied by a working group reviewer, here called **'tier-1 reviewer'**.
+* The tier-1 reviewer supports the analysis team by asking questions on the analysis log.
+They check that the analysis software is made available in a useable state.
-* For each analysis there is a prioritized **backlog**, maintained by the maven reviewer.
+* For each analysis there is a public **analysis logbook**, maintained by the analysis team.
+It contains the analysis strategy broken down into steps and provides room to document the analysis progress and for feedback from the reviewers.
+* During the working group approval a prototype of the analysis and the analysis plan, written down as items in the logbook, are approved.
-* The complete analysis code of each analysis is made available and included in the deliverables of the analysis as **reviewed code**.
+* The complete analysis code is made available to the collaboration and included in the deliverables of the analysis.
-* Tier 2: Collaboration reviewers are appointed as soon as possible and start to provide feedback on the backlog as well as on components that have been approved by the maven reviewer already.
+* Tier 2: Collaboration reviewers are appointed after the working group approval and start to provide feedback on the logbook while the analysis team proceeds to implement the complete analysis.
-* The backlog is used for **triage** to decide when an analysis is mature enough to be released, including the transparent decision to leave some questions open.
+* The analysis log is used for **triage** to decide when an analysis is mature enough to be released, including the transparent decision how open questions are being handled.

-A list of concrete measures to implement this is summarised in our [rules of the game](rules_ofthe_game.md).

 In the following the reasoning behind these new structures and how they will help improve the flow of feedback during an analysis project is explained in detail.